zliu392/exam-project/README.md

 ### Usage Examples

-The following example demonstrates how to apply EXAM in experiment design.
+The following example demonstrates how to apply EXAM in experiment design applications.

 ```R
 import experimentasmarket